 3. Sensing Into the Body: I'm noticing how this feels in my body now...
 I sense an inner body shift when I pay attention to my inner imagery.
 I feel a small sense of relief that I have paid attention to this feeling and I am able to breathe a little deeper in my chest...I take several deep breaths...and I breathe love into this dark space within.
-And as I do, I sense a loss or a grief that I cannot name.
+And, as I do, I sense a loss or grief that I cannot name.
 I will keep this grief company for a little while...and, when I do, my heart pain intensifies.
 I cry a little and I feel some relief.

 4. Staying in Contact with the Unclear Edge: I am sensing for what is unclear here...
 The dark spiral seems to live in my heart...so I go to the red fiery edge of my heartache and stay with it with loving presence.
 The burning then moves up the left side of my throat and into my mouth.
 I am sensing that I need to communicate something about my femininity.

 5. Holding Space for Something New to Come: I'm letting it know it can be the way it is for as long as it wants to be...
 After a period of quiet attention, unexpected words come to my mind.
 I hear, "Restful attention.
 Tenderness...Honour the colour pink."

 6. Whatever Feels Like "Fresh Air" is a Step, No Matter What it Looks Like: I am saying 'Yes' to what has come...
 In this case, I sense that my growth step is to draw a healing pink spiral mandala to represent my healed femininity.
 As I paint my mandala, something shifts inside and I feel lighter and freer.

-I like to focus in my journal prior to mandala making.
-It is interesting to note that had I drawn my mandala prior to my inner body focusing process, I would have likely created what I inwardly visioned in the beginning of my focusing journal process - a black spiral with raw red fire.
+I like to Focus in my journal prior to mandala making.
+It is interesting to note that had I drawn my mandala prior to my inner body focusing process, I would have likely created what I inwardly visioned at the beginning of my focusing journal process - a black spiral with raw red fire.